dtrelogan/react-formstate/docs/api.md

 ### <a name="FormState.add">object add(object state, string name, ? value)</a>

-adds a value directly to your form state, or updates an existing value.
+adds a value directly to your form state, OR UPDATES an existing value. maybe i should have named it 'upsert'.

 this helps to transform injected form state since it is tricky to transform an immutable props.model prior to injection: